Club-Alpin-Annecy/collectives/doc/source/howto.rst

 Configuration
 ..............
-Configuration should be in `instance/config.py`.
-This file should be readable only by flask user (chmod 600)
+Flask and DB related configuration should be in `instance/config.py`.
+This file should be readable only by flask user (chmod 600).

+However, more basic configuration that can be put into DB should be put `collectives/configuration.yaml`.
+File architecture is loaded at every reboot into db.
+Then, it can be modified by a site technician into the HMI.

 Database
 .........